Peter Nagy (artist)

 Peter Nagy (born 1959) is an American artist known for his post-conceptual art of the 1980s and as an active art gallerist.
 He is closely associated with Gallery Nature Morte, which he co-founded with artist Alan Belcher in New York City's East Village in 1982.
 Gallery Nature Morte remained open until 1988 and is considered a major part of the Collins & Milazzo exhibitions sensual conceptualism scene.
 In 1992, Nagy moved to New Delhi, India, where Gallery Nature Morte is now located.

 Early life

 Nagy was born in 1959 in Bridgeport, Connecticut.
 He studied at the Parsons School of Design, receiving a degree in communication design in 1981.

 Career as gallerist

 With artist Alan Belcher, Nagy opened Gallery Nature Morte in East Village, Manhattan, in 1982.
 Nagy was part of a generation of East Village artist/gallery owners who established a small, trendy, post-minimal alternative to the established SoHo and uptown art scenes.
 The gallery was open for six years, until 1988.
 It combined conceptualism and pop art, exploring the relationship between art and commodity.

 In 1992, Nagy moved to New Delhi, where he revived Gallery Nature Morte in 1997.
 Indian artist Subodh Gupta has said of him: "he has fresh eyes and has provided a platform for contemporary artists."
 In 2021, the gallery opened two additional exhibition spaces in the Indian capital.
+In 2024, Nature Morte opened a branch in Mumbai.